siddartha999/TensorFlow_Image_Classification/README.md

  <img width="314" alt="vegito3" src="https://user-images.githubusercontent.com/37662337/40265610-0992c258-5b59-11e8-83a4-d21532867cff.png">

-That's pretty cool, Vegito is more closer to Vegeta than Goku as classified by the classifier :D
+That's pretty cool, Vegito is closer to Vegeta than Goku as classified by the classifier :D

 ## Training the Data